 In order to be more effective in formulating survey questions, constructing various graphs, and managing data, students must learn to determine classification criteria.

-For example, present this set of ten objects: a tennis ball, a pencil, a water bottle, a highlighter, post-it notes, a pair of shoes, a sheet of paper, a calendar, a box of tissues, and a cup.
+For example, present this set of ten objects: a tennis ball, a pencil, a water bottle, a highlighter, sticky notes, a pair of shoes, a sheet of paper, a calendar, a box of tissues, and a cup.

-• The pencil and the highlighter are both used for writing or drawing, so \(\frac{2}{{10}}\), 0.2 or 20% of the objects are used for writing or drawing.
+- The pencil and the highlighter are both used for writing or drawing, so \(\frac{2}{{10}}\), 0.2 or 20% of the objects are used for writing or drawing.

-• The sticky notes, the sheet of paper and the calendar serve as a writing medium, so \(\frac{3}{{10}}\) or 0.3 or 30% of the objects serve as a writing medium.
+- The sticky notes, the sheet of paper and the calendar are things we write on, so \(\frac{3}{{10}}\) or 0.3 or 30% of the objects are things we write on.

-There are several other classification criteria such as texture, material of construction, mass, utility.
+There are several other classification criteria such as texture, material of construction, mass, and utility.
 In the junior grades, the criteria do not have to be observable as are colour and size.

 This classification activity can be repeated throughout the year with different objects which a group of students is responsible for choosing.
 The number of objects can increase to 20, 25, or even 50.
-Depending on the grade, students apply equivalence relationships to determine fraction, decimal, or percent.
-For example, if 13 of the 20 objects are plastic, they can determine that \(\frac{{13}}{{20}}\), \(\frac{{65}}{{100}}\), 0.65 or 65% of objects are plastic; if 10 of the 25 objects or \(\frac{{10}}{{25}}\) objects are removed from the set, they can say that it is \(\frac{2}{5}\), 0.4 or 40% of the objects.
+Students apply equivalence relationships to determine fraction, decimal, or percent.
+For example, if 13 of the 20 objects are plastic, they can determine that \(\frac{{13}}{{20}}\), \(\frac{{65}}{{100}}\), 0.65 or 65% of objects are plastic; if 10 of the 25 objects or \(\frac{{10}}{{25}}\) objects are used for cooking, they can say that it is \(\frac{2}{5}\), 0.4 or 40% of the objects are used for cooking.

 To extend the activity, a group of students can classify a set of objects according to a chosen criterion.
 For example, students can announce that \(\frac{4}{{10}}\) or 0.4 or 40% of the objects, namely the tissue box, the highlighter, the calendar, and the pencil have something thing in common.
-The other students then try to determine which criterion was chosen to carry out the classification (these 4 objects included lettering).
-Note that several criteria can be accepted.
+The other students then try to determine the criterion that was used to sort the objects.
+For example, all four of the objects have lettering.
+A variety of criteria are possible.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 116-117.